srijs/rust-aws-lambda/README.md

     SSL_CERT_DIR=/etc/ssl/certs
     SSL_CERT_FILE=/etc/ssl/certs/ca-bundle.crt

+If you are still running into SSL issues, you may need to modify your application per https://github.com/emk/rust-musl-builder#making-openssl-work.

 If you are using `error_chain` in your rust code, you will also have to disable default features for a musl build.
 Add the following to your Cargo.toml

     #Error chain users will have to disable default-features for musl